Keziaa/keziaa.github.io/veyen.markdown

 Veyen is a prototyped grid-based puzzle game where the player must collect the eyes while leaving a hazardous vine behind them.

 I fully programmed, designed and created the art for Veyen.
-Veyen was made in Unity.